textileio/community/docs/hub/miner-index.md

 **Scripting**

-Each of the index methods in the CLI supports a `--json` flag to output results to JSON.
+Each CLI methods for the index supports a `--json` flag to output results to JSON.

 ```sh
 hub fil index query --show-full-details --limit 1 --json | jq -r ".miners[]"